Sclerotherapy is a technique where a liquid is injected into a vein, to destroy it.

 This doesn’t cause a problem in most people although a few people can get an alteration in their sight for up to 20 minutes.

-As soon as it is in, the leg is bound, holding the vein shut and keeping the blood out of the dying vein, preventing sclerothrombus and the resulting painful lumps and brown stains.
+As soon as the ultrasound guided foam sclerotherapy is in the vein, the leg is bound, holding the vein shut and keeping the blood out of the dying vein, preventing sclerothrombus and the resulting painful lumps and brown stains.

 It takes 14 days for the vein walls to scar together.
 For the whole of that time, the vein walls have to be held shut together preventing blood from getting back into the dying vein.
 Failure to do this means that the vein will fill with blood, which will clot and become sclerothrombus.